Trail Etiquette – How to Share the Trails

 https://www.edmonton.ca/activities_parks_recreation/parks_rivervalley/off-leash-sites.aspx

-Pack out what you pack in, this includes the dog poop.
-It may not seem like a big deal but a busy trail can see stinky droppings from hundreds of dogs over the course of a single day.
+Pack out what you pack in; this includes the dog poop.
+It may not seem like a big deal, but a busy trail can produce stinky droppings from hundreds of dogs over a single day.
 If you must, and if you will absolutely remember, stash it off to the side of the trail and pick it up on your way back.
 But be advised leaving a bag of poo on the trail is worse than not picking it up at all because now there is also a plastic bag that will not break down for a very long time, if ever.
-Put it in a brightly coloured bag you’re likely to spot or tie a small piece of flagging tape to the bag.
+Please put it in a brightly coloured bag you’re likely to spot or tie a small piece of flagging tape to the bag.

 See and Be Seen

-Visibility is vitally important when on trails, especially during these winter months as daylight hours are limited.
+Visibility is vital on trails, especially during winter, as daylight hours are limited.
 Make sure you dress in reflective or bright-coloured clothing and invest in a headlamp or lights for your bike (front and rear).

 Leave No Trace

-Remember, when in doubt, just treat other hikers, bikers, runners and equestrians the same way you’d treat the trail itself—with respect.
+Remember, when in doubt, treat other hikers, bikers, runners and equestrians the same way you’d treat the trail—with respect.